openmediavault/openmediavault-docs/plugins.rst

 3rd party
 ---------

-An overview of the third party plugin list can be found `here <http://www.omv-extras.org/>`_.
+An overview of the third party plugin list can be found at `omv-extras.org <http://www.omv-extras.org/>`_.